-2.1 Liquidation (or 'winding up') is the most common type of corporate insolvency procedure.
+- 2.1 Liquidation (or 'winding up') is the most common type of corporate insolvency procedure.
 Liquidation is the formal winding up of a company's affairs entailing the realisation of its assets and the distribution of the proceeds in a prescribed order of priority.
-Liquidation may be either voluntary, when it is instituted by resolution of the shareholders, or compulsory, when it is instituted by order of the court.

-2.2 Voluntary liquidation is the more common of the two.
+Liquidation may be either voluntary, when it is instituted by resolution of the shareholders, or compulsory, when it is instituted by order of the court. - 2.2 Voluntary liquidation is the more common of the two.
 A solvent voluntary liquidation is called a members' voluntary liquidation (often abbreviated to 'MVL').
-In this type of liquidation an insolvency practitioner acts as Liquidator throughout and the members vote on the appointment of the Liquidator at the meeting of members.
+In this type of liquidation an insolvency practitioner acts as Liquidator throughout and the members vote on the appointment of the Liquidator at a meeting of members or by passing written resolutions under the Companies Act 2006.